theramiyer/blog/content/posts/2019/2019-11-05-how-to-survive-a-heart-attack-when-alone.md

 >
 > Rather than sending jokes, please..contribute by forwarding this mail which can save a person’s life….
 >
-> If this message comes around you ……more than once…..please don’t get irritated……U need to be happy that you have many friends who care about you & being reminded of how to tackle….Heart attacks….<span class='small-caps'>AGAIN</span>…
+> If this message comes around you ……more than once…..please don’t get irritated……U need to be happy that you have many friends who care about you & being reminded of how to tackle….Heart attacks….{{< smallcaps "AGAIN" >}}…
 >
 > From:
 > DR.N Siva